 We understand that getting to hospital can be difficult for some people.
-In line with Department of Health guidelines, we provide a non-emergency transport service for patients whose clinical condition or mobility makes it difficult or impossible for them to attend hospital without our assistance.
+In line with Department of Health guidelines, we provide a non-emergency transport service for patients whose clinical condition or mobility makes it very difficult for them to attend hospital without transport assistance.

-One of our trained assessors will assess your needs by conducting a short and confidential telephone interview.
-They will ask questions about your medical condition and your mobility.
+One of our trained team members will assess your needs and ask questions about your medical condition and your mobility.
+This assessment is confidential.

 What happens after I have been assessed?

-If your request for hospital transport has been approved, we will book your transport for you.
-Your return journey home will be booked as well.
+If your request for hospital transport is approved, we will book your transport for you.
+This includes your return journey home.

-The day before your hospital appointment a member of the transport team will contact you to make sure:
+The day before your hospital appointment, we will contact you to make sure:

-- The correct type of vehicle has been requested to suit your needs
+- the correct type of vehicle has been requested for your needs

-Please note that if your appointment is on a Monday, you will be contacted on a Friday.
+If your appointment is on a Monday, we will contact you on a Friday.